It is very common, among martial artists, to say:

 Our student performed his form with a bolo, not a stick.
-The interpretation of much of the form is that you are slashing opponents, so you move smoothly through strike to strike, demonstrating blade awareness throughout.
+The motions in this form is for a sharp, edges weapon, so you are slashing opponents.
+You move smoothly through strike to strike, demonstrating blade awareness throughout.
 Therefore, the movement is smooth and flowing, as you allow the very sharp blade to separate matter (versus blunt weapons, which require power because they inflict damage by crushing things).
 It does not require a lot of power to make a blade work - you're not chopping wood.

 This primarily empty-hand art high-ranked black belt was not correct in this advice.

 I think some of this comes from the lack of actual pressure testing of the use of weapons.
 For some of us, it's a safety issue, especially if you own low quality weapons that can't take a beating, like the junk they sell for XMA exhibitions performance.
 That stuff simply can't be used properly.

 |One of these things is not like the others.|

 The empty hand NOT being a simple extension of the hand is abundantly clear when you are defending against a weapon.

 I was training with a friend and we were doing simple knife defenses (very, very basic).
 The attack was a classic hammer grip, coming in an arc that would closely resemble a standard hook punch.
 He would block the incoming strike with a flat, open hand (as he had trained).

 This is fine with an empty hand attack - even if it fails, the risk of damage is dramatically reduced by the block slowing down the attack.